ubccr/ccrdocs/pages/software/modules.md

 $ module spider perl
 ```

-If you require other specific perl modules, we recomend you [ask CCR to build
+If you require other specific perl modules, we recommend you [ask CCR to build
 them](../software/building.md#software-build-requests) or create your own perl
 module bundles with easybuild.